-This is a story about a girl named Lucky, but also Britney Spears: “She’s so lucky, she’s a star but she cry cry cries in her lonely heart, thinking if there’s nothing missing in my life then why do these tears come at night?”
+This is a story about a girl named Lucky, but also Britney Spears: "She's so lucky, she's a star/But she cry cry cries in her lonely heart, thinking/If there's nothing missing in my life/Then why do these tears come at night?"
 Has there ever been such a tragic pop song about fame?
-Given everything we know about Spears’ past decade, it’s hard not to hear “Lucky” as a haunting premonition, packaged in fairy dust. –J.G.
+Given everything we now know about Spears, it's hard not to hear "Lucky" as a haunting premonition, packaged in fairy dust. —J.G.

 9. “3” (2009)